Russian Empire: Persecution of Muslims

 Islam had a "sheltered but precarious" place in the Russian Empire.
-Initially, sporadic forced conversions were demanded against Muslims in the early Russian Empire.
+Initially, sporadic forced conversions and mosque demolitions were carried out against Muslims in the Volga-Ural region, particularly under the Office of Newly Baptized during the 1740s.
 In the 18th century, Catherine II issued an edict of toleration that gave legal status to Islam and allowed Muslims to fulfill religious obligations.
 Catherine also established the Orenburg Muslim Spiritual Assembly, which had a degree of imperial jurisdiction over the organization of Islamic practice in the country.
 As the Russian Empire expanded, tsarist administrators found it expedient to draw on existing Islamic religious institutions that were already in place.

 Portrait of Muslim Circassian tribes fleeing from persecution after the Russian conquest of Circassia during the 1860s.
 Summing up the imperial policy of Circassian genocide, Russian military historian Rostislav Fadeyev wrote: "The state needed the Circassians' land, but had absolutely no need of them."

 In the 19th century, the restrictive policies became much more oppressive during the Russo-Turkish Wars, and the Russian Empire perpetrated persecutions such as the Circassian genocide during the 1860s.
 Following its conquest of Circassia, around 1 to 1.5 million Circassians – almost half of the total population – were killed or forcibly deported.
 Many of those who fled persecution also died en route to other countries.
 Today, the vast majority of Circassians live in diaspora communities.
 Throughout the late 19th century, the term "Circassian" became a common adage for "highwayman" across the Balkan and Anatolian regions, due to the prevalence of homeless Circassian refugees.

 Many groups of Muslims such as Crimean Tatars were forced to emigrate to the Ottoman Empire following the Russian defeat in the Crimean War.
 During the latter portion of the 19th century, the status of Islam in the Russian Empire became associated with the tsarist regime's ideological principles of Official Nationality requiring Russian Orthodoxy.
 Nonetheless, in certain areas Islamic institutions were allowed to operate, such as the Orenburg Assembly, but were designated with a lower status.